tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  /uri/$DIRCAP page.
 There is a "create directory" button on the Welcome page to invoke this action.

+ This accepts a format= argument in the query string.
+Refer to the documentation of the PUT /uri?t=mkdir operation in `Creating A New Directory`_ for information on the behavior of the format= argument.

  If "redirect_to_result=true" is not provided (or is given a value of "false"), then the HTTP response body will simply be the write-cap of the new directory.